nastya-kolle/cars-fuel-efficiency-regression/README.md

 # Auto MPG Regression — Predicting Fuel Efficiency

-Regression analysis of the classic Auto MPG dataset (car models collected at a US university in 1983): data cleaning, exploratory analysis, and comparison of multiple regression approaches — linear, non-linear (linearized via log transform), polynomial, and decision tree — to predict a car's fuel efficiency (`mpg`).
+Regression analysis of the classic Auto MPG dataset (car models collected at a US university in 1983): data cleaning, exploratory analysis, and comparison of multiple regression approaches — linear, non-linear (linearized via log transform), polynomial (with Ridge/Lasso regularization), and decision tree — to predict a car's fuel efficiency (`mpg`).

 ## About the project